siravarice/habitat_architecture_training/README.md

-# habitat_architecture_training
-Repository for Habitat training notes and walkthro# Habitat Local Development - Windows
+# Habitat Local Development - Windows

 Developing Habitat packages locally in Windows can be done with docker or virtual box.
 The recommendation from NGSE is to use virtual box instead of docker at this time due the fact that many people are already familiar with these tools.
 There may be work in the future to include docker into the standard local development environment.